thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ### Test summary

-1M clients were connected to the cluster within less than 1 minute, resulting in approximately 20k connected clients per second.
+All clients were connected to the cluster within less than 1 minute, resulting in approximately 20k connected clients per second.
 The test was running for 12 hours to ensure there is no resource leakage or performance degradation over time.
 200k messages published per second result in 8,640M messages overall or ~1TB incoming/outgoing throughput.
 MQTT Quality of Service (QoS) level of **1** (`AT_LEAST_ONCE`) was used for publishers and subscribers.